lmriccardo/few-shot-graph-classification/README.md

 ### 4.1.
 Docker

 Alternatively, I have already created a [Docker Image](https://hub.docker.com/repository/docker/lmriccardo/fsgc) that can be pulled with `docker pull lmriccardo/fsgc:1.0a`.
-Then, you need to run the container with `docker run --rm -it lmriccardo/fsgc:1.0a` and, finally, run the same python command given above `python main.py`.
+Then, you need to run the container with `docker run --rm -it lmriccardo/fsgc:1.0a` and, finally, run the same python command given above: `python main.py`.

+---

+## 5. Algorithms and Models

+As I said the goal of this projects is to compare different Graph Data Augmentation techniques for few-shot learning, and more precisely for few-shot classification.
+For this reason all the techniques that have been chosen regard augmentation for classification, i.e. techniques that try to preserve structural properties of the original graph.
+The overall idea is to generate new data for already defined labels, this means without additionally labeling those new data, by using some procedures of dropping edge/nodes, change in node features or randomly generate graphs based on so-called *graphons*.
+To this end I decided to use this three GDA technique, one per type:

+- **Model-Evolution**.
+GDA technique that uses edge dropping based on motifs similarity ([paper](https://arxiv.org/pdf/2007.05700.pdf))
+- **FLAG**.
+GDA technique that uses perturbation attacks to perturb node features ([paper](https://arxiv.org/pdf/2010.09891.pdf))
+- **G-Mixup**.
+GDA technique that uses Mixup on graphs via graphons ([paper](https://arxiv.org/pdf/2202.07179.pdf))

+For quick further informations about each of the three techniques I suggest to have a look to their respectively README that you can found at `./src/algorithms/mevolve` (for M-Evolve), `./src/algorithms/flag` (for FLAG) and `./src/algorithms/gmixup` (for G-Mixup).